vinipsmaker/gsoc2014-boost/README.md

 architecture where everyone "is" client and server like WebSocket or JSON-RPC cannot be adopted.
 Thus, `basic_socket_acceptor` will "emit" `basic_message` objects that cannot be used to send new requests over the channel.

-`basic_socket_acceptor` should handle pipelining of incoming data and `basic_socket` should handle ordering/pipelining of outgoing data.
+HTTP pipelining will allow several requests to be received while the reply for the first request was not generated yet and multiple `basic_message` messages will be live on the application.
+Thus, synchornization to guarantee ordering of the replies must be done by an entity that owns the communication channel.
+To (1) ease the user's life not creating some complex design and (2) because this object initially knows and owns the channel, `basic_socket_acceptor` should handle pipelining of incoming data. `basic_socket` should handle ordering/pipelining of outgoing data.

-The design might be refined later.
-You should also notice that `Protocol` concept isn't defined, because the precise communication (in the sense of objects communication and not network communication) isn't completely defined, but this is this less relevant for a proposal submission and it'll be done during the implementation.
+The design may be refined later. `Protocol` is a variation point to allow HTTP being send via different protocols.
+One for TCP wll be provided (see the _deliverables_ section for details).
+For instance, this variantion point enables us to send HTTP over UDP as used by UPnP/DLNA.

 ```cpp
 namespace boost {